Adam Collins

 Acting for businesses/representors in relation to claims for allegedly-false statements made to actual/potential investors.

 Daniel started his career as a solicitor in the competition department at Slaughter and May, where he took a particular interest in then-emerging field of private enforcement of competition law and then-proposed collective proceedings regime.
 His practice now covers the full range of public and private enforcement, including collective proceedings.
+Daniel has a track record of working with proposed class representatives, experts, funders, and solicitors to develop collective proceedings before the cases are launched.

-Ennis v Apple Inc [2024] CAT 23 (jurisdiction)
+Ennis v Apple Inc [2024] CAT 23 (jurisdiction); [2024] CAT 58 (certification); [2024] CAT 64 (consolidation)

 Acting for Dr Sean Ennis, the proposed class representative, in collective proceedings against Apple before the Competition Appeal Tribunal.
 Dr Ennis is seeking to recover damages on behalf of UK-based app developers for payment of excessive and unfair prices in the form of Apple’s commission on sales made via the App Store.
-Apple challenged the jurisdiction of the Tribunal to hear the claims on the basis that the law governing the claims was the law of the various places where the apps are purchased.
-The Tribunal rejected Apple’s challenge, and the case is now proceeding towards certification.

 Rodger v Alphabet Inc

 Acting for Prof Barry Rodger, the proposed class representative, in collective proceedings against Google before the Competition Appeal Tribunal.
 Prof Rodger is seeking to recover damages on behalf of UK-based app developers in relation to Google’s Play Store.
-Prof Rodger’s case is that adopted a range of exclusionary practices to eliminate competition in app distribution and has then exploited its dominant position by charging excessive and unfair prices.
+Prof Rodger’s case is that Google has adopted a range of exclusionary practices to eliminate competition in app distribution and has then exploited its dominant position by charging excessive and unfair prices.

 Spottiswoode v Nexans France SAS [2024] CAT 31 (certification)